Interface In Java Interview Questions

 • Yes, an interface can contain another interface

-What is Nested Interface in Java?
+What is a Nested Interface in Java?

 DemoInterfaceA.java